 Example

-The following example creates a collection named example-collection from an index named example-index and create an index named example-test from the collection named example-collection.
+The following example creates a collection named example-collection from an index named example-index.
+It creates an index named example-test from the collection named example-collection.

 pinecone.create_collection("example-collection", "example-index")